 The podcast world is also booming right now, but having the necessary equipment to create a clear, crisp recording is a huge barrier to entry for many people.
 I’ve been known to turn off podcasts after a few minutes because I just couldn’t handle the poor recording quality.
 Being able to book our professionally equipped podcast studio right from your phone means you can start that podcast you’ve been daydreaming about.

 For creative entrepreneurs trying to make it on their own, any of these resources might be on a “nice to have” list, but not make financial sense to upkeep just for your own usage.
-By teaming up with a community of other people in creative fields, you’ll be able to grow your core business or side hustle faster than you could if going it alone.
+By teaming up with a community of other people in creative fields, you’ll enjoy the perks of creative coworking spaces and be able to grow your core business or side hustle faster than you could if going it alone.

 Birds of a Feather